glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 ```

 A gas at rest is comprised of some mole count (in moles) and static temperature (in kelvins).
-The mole count specifies the amount of substance, (think gas molecules), physically present.
+The mole count specifies the amount of substance (think gas molecules) physically present in a chamber.
 The static temperature represents the average kinetic energy of the substance (think gas molecules),
 moving in any random direction, while also being at rest in bulk to the observer.